GSA/Section508.gov/_pages/manage/2026-03-25-manage-budget-for-a-section-508-program.md

 - article
 format: html
 created: 2026-03-24
-updated: 2026-03-24
+updated: 2026-03-26
 ---

 # Budgeting for Section 508 Compliance
-A successful Section 508 program requires a well-defined budget that reflects the full scope of resources needed for the agency to comply with <a href="https://www.section508.gov/manage/laws-and-policies/section-508-law/" target="_blank" class="usa-link--external">Section 508 of the Rehabilitation Act</a> and to develop information and communication technology (ICT) that meets the <a href="https://www.access-board.gov/ict/" target="_blank" class="usa-link--external">Section 508 Standards for ICT</a>.
+A successful Section 508 program requires a well-defined budget that reflects the full scope of resources needed for the agency to comply with <a href="https://www.section508.gov/manage/laws-and-policies/section-508-law/">Section 508 of the Rehabilitation Act</a> and to develop information and communication technology (ICT) that meets the <a href="https://www.access-board.gov/ict/" target="_blank" class="usa-link--external">Section 508 Standards for ICT</a>.
 Budget planning should account for all necessary costs, including personnel, tools and software licenses, contracts and external support, research, training and professional development, outreach and communications, IT infrastructure, and system upgrades.
 To develop a comprehensive budget, agencies must consider both Section 508-specific resources—those dedicated exclusively to Section 508 compliance—and enterprise-wide resources that contribute indirectly to accessibility outcomes.
 By evaluating resources within and across these categories, agencies can allocate funds effectively, ensuring their ICT efforts are accessible and strategically aligned with broader agency missions, goals, and discrete programs and initiatives.
 Furthermore, integrating Section 508 early reduces costly remediation efforts, optimizes resources, and enhances overall efficiency.
 This best practice guide provides recommended budget categories and allocations for a Section 508 program; however, agencies are encouraged to tailor their budgets based on specific needs, organizational priorities, and available resources.
 The categories outlined below serve as a guideline, not a requirement, and should be adapted to align with your agency’s structure, mission, and operational context.

 ## Federal Personnel
 A dedicated and staffed Section 508 program plays a vital role in ensuring compliance and advancing accessibility across the agency.
-The <a href="https://www.section508.gov/manage/program-manager-responsibilities/" target="_blank" class="usa-link--external">Section 508 Program Manager</a> manages the program on behalf of the agency Chief Information Officer (CIO) or equivalent, by developing and maintaining agency policies and guidebooks, disseminating best practices, and managing the overall program strategy.
-For more details on the general and technical skills targeted for Section 508 Program Managers within the federal government, please visit the <a href="https://www.section508.gov/manage/roles/section-508-pm-compentency-guide/" target="_blank" class="usa-link--external">Government-wide Section 508 Program Manager Competency Guide</a>.
+The <a href="https://www.section508.gov/manage/program-manager-responsibilities/">Section 508 Program Manager</a> manages the program on behalf of the agency Chief Information Officer (CIO) or equivalent, by developing and maintaining agency policies and guidebooks, disseminating best practices, and managing the overall program strategy.
+For more details on the general and technical skills targeted for Section 508 Program Managers within the federal government, please visit the <a href="https://www.section508.gov/manage/roles/section-508-pm-compentency-guide/">Government-wide Section 508 Program Manager Competency Guide</a>.

-Additional <a href="https://www.section508.gov/manage/roles/" target="_blank" class="usa-link--external">federal personnel roles</a> may include:
+Additional <a href="https://www.section508.gov/manage/roles/">federal personnel roles</a> may include:
 <ul>
   <li>Section 508 or ICT Accessibility Subject Matter Expert, with specialized knowledge of accessibility standards, ICT procurement requirements, and integration of digital accessibility throughout the technology development lifecycle</li>
   <li>Web and Software Accessibility Testing Specialist</li>